kata-containers/kata-containers/tools/osbuilder/rootfs-builder/README.md

 Once the rootfs directory is created, you can add and remove files as needed.
 Changes affect the files included in the final guest image.

+#### Confidential containers support

+When building the rootfs for confidential containers if `SKOPEO_UMOCI=yes` is set then the `skopeo` and `umoci` packages are built and added into the rootfs.
+It also adds the signature verification proof of concept files.
+For more info on these, see [the documentation](signed-container-artifacts/README.md).